projf/projf-explore/graphics/lines-and-triangles/README.md

 # Lines and Triangles

 This folder accompanies the Project F blog post: **[Lines and Triangles](https://projectf.io/posts/lines-and-triangles/)**.
 These SystemVerilog designs draw lines and triangles in a framebuffer.
-You can freely build on these [MIT licensed](../../LICENSE) designs for commercial and non-commercial projects.
+You can freely build on these [MIT licensed](../../LICENSE) designs.
 Have fun.

 File layout: